In Some TAVR Patients, Cardiac Amyloidosis Picture Comes Into Focus

 The study, “Unveiling transthyretin cardiac amyloidosis and its predictors among elderly patients with severe aortic stenosis undergoing transcatheter aortic valve replacement,” was published in European Heart Journal on Aug.
 1, 2017.

-Additional authors (all CUMC) are David L. Narotsky, Nadira Hamid, Omar K. Khalique, Rachelle Morgenstern, Albert DeLuca, Jonah Rubin, Codruta Chiuzan, Tamim Nazif, Torsten Vahl, Isaac George, Susheel Kodali, Martin B. Leon, Rebecca Hahn, Sabahat Bokhari, and Mathew S. Maurer.
+Additional authors (all CUIMC) are David L. Narotsky, Nadira Hamid, Omar K. Khalique, Rachelle Morgenstern, Albert DeLuca, Jonah Rubin, Codruta Chiuzan, Tamim Nazif, Torsten Vahl, Isaac George, Susheel Kodali, Martin B. Leon, Rebecca Hahn, Sabahat Bokhari, and Mathew S. Maurer.

 The authors report receiving support and consulting fees from a variety of pharmaceutical companies and advisory boards (see paper for complete list); MSM receives funding from an NIH Midcareer Mentoring Award in Geriatric Cardiology (K24 AG036778).